 Probably not.
 For example, I work with another consultant for search engine optimization because that’s not my strong point.
 I know enough about SEO to get the basics, I can do those on my own.
 But if I really want somebody to help me with SEO I’ll reach out to another consultant who specialized in it.

-Are you going to hire a conversion rate optimization consultant to do design for you?
+Are you going to hire a conversion rate optimization specialist to do design for you?
 Maybe, maybe not.
 I do design websites, I design SaaS products, and other things like that.
 But not everybody does.

 What you want is somebody who knows a lot about these different areas.